raspberrypilearning/teachers-guide/remote.md

 ## Option 1 Remote with VNC

-So long as your Raspberry Pis are networked (either via WiFi or a Network Switch), you operate them remotely from you existing networked computer.
+So long as your Raspberry Pis are networked (either via WiFi or a Network Switch), you can operate them remotely from any existing networked computer.
 **V**irtual **N**etwork **C**omputing is a protocol that allows you to control one computer from another computer.
 The advantage of using VNC is that you gain access to the full desktop of the Raspberry Pi, meaning you can use graphical programs from the connected computer.

 - First you will need to install a VNC server onto the Raspberry Pi.
 Open up the terminal and type: